coffeencoke/mince/README.md

 Helena Converse | [@n3rdgir1](https://twitter.com/n3rdgir1) | [@n3rdgir1](https://github.com/n3rdgir1)

 If you've been missed on this list, let us know by creating an issue or sending one of us a message.

+# License

+Copyright 2013 Matt Simpson

+MIT - view LICENSE.txt in the source for details

 # Version 1